256 Morton Hall

 Jana Savanapridi, Academic Advisor

 The College provides academic advising for its students through the various academic departments and through the office of the Academic Advisor.
 All students are strongly encouraged to seek advising assistance at the beginning of their academic careers and to continue working with their advisors throughout their academic experience.
-All freshmen and most sophomores with an expressed interest in liberal arts are advised by the Academic Advisors for the College of Arts, Humanities, and Social Sciences, who are located in Room 336 of Morton Hall; phone 256.824.2867; email: firstname.lastname@example.org or email@example.com.
+All freshmen and most sophomores with an expressed interest in liberal arts are advised by the Academic Advisors for the College of Arts, Humanities, and Social Sciences, who are located in Room 336 of Morton Hall; phone 256.824.2867; email: email@example.com or firstname.lastname@example.org.
 In addition, a Prelaw Certificate Advisor is available to assist those who plan to apply for admission to law school.
-Contact John Nale at firstname.lastname@example.org.
+Contact John Harfouch at email@example.com.

 The goals of academic advising include: